Italy Reports 475 New Virus Deaths, Highest One-day Toll Of Any Nation - UrduPoint

 Italy Reports 475 New Virus Deaths, Highest One-day Toll Of Any Nation

-Total deaths in Italy have reached 2,978, more than half of all the cases recorded outside China, while the number of infections stood at 35,713.
+Total deaths in Italy have reached 2,978, more than half of all the cases recorded outside China, while the number of infections reached 35,713.

 The previous record high of 368 deaths was also recorded in Italy, on Sunday.